-Being a travel writer/blogger, I have gone on my fair share of food tours; I absolutely love them.
+Being a travel writer/blogger, I have gone on my fair share of food tours; I love them.
 After my visit to Columbus, I am still in awe that Bethia and Andy, owners of Columbus Food Adventures, offer 12 unique tours or can put together a private tour for you.
 What an amazing feat!

 Jump in their super comfy 14-passenger air-conditioned luxury van as you eat, drink, and explore Columbus’s radical food scene.
 A few of Columbus Food Adventures’ tours that struck my fancy were taco truck, meat lovers, coffee, and breakfast.